cslu-nlp/DetectorMorse/README.md

     Rolls-Royce Motor Cars Inc. said it expects its U.S. sales to remain steady at about 1,200 cars in 1990.

-This sentence contains 4 '.' characters, but only the last denotes a sentence boundary.
-The first one in "U.S." is unambiguously part of an acronym, not a sentence boundary; the same is true of expressions like "$12.53".
-But the periods at the end of "Inc." and "U.S." both could easily denote a sentence boundary.
-Humans use the local context to determine that neither period denote sentence boundaries (e.g. the selectional properties of the verb _expect_ are not met if there is a sentence bounary immediately after "U.S.").
+This sentence contains 4 periods, but only the last denotes a sentence boundary.
+The first one in `U.S.` is unambiguously part of an acronym, not a sentence boundary; the same is true of expressions like `$12.53`.
+But the periods at the end of `Inc.` and `U.S.` both could easily denote a sentence boundary.
+Humans use the local context to determine that neither period denote sentence boundaries (e.g. the selectional properties of the verb _expect_ are not met if there is a sentence bounary immediately after `U.S.`).
 DetectorMorse uses artisinal, handcrafted contextual features and machine learning to automatically detect sentence boundaries.

 SBD is one of the earliest pieces of many natural language processing pipelines.
 Since errors at this step are likely to propagate, SBD is an important---albeit overlooked---problem in natural language processing.

-DetectorMorse has been tested on CPython 3.4 and PyPy3 (2.3.1, corresponding to Python 3.2); the latter is much, much faster.
+DetectorMorse has been tested on CPython 3.4 and PyPy3 (2.3.1, corresponding to Python 3.2); the latter is much faster.
 DetectorMorse depends on the Python module `jsonpickle` to (de)serialize models; see `requirements.txt` for the versions used for testing.

 Usage
 =====

-FIXME
+     usage: detectormorse.py [-h] [-v] [-V] (-t TRAIN | -r READ) (-s SEGMENT | -w WRITE | -e EVALUATE) [-C] [-T T]

+     DetectorMorse, by Kyle Gorman

+     optional arguments:
+       -h, --help            show this help message and exit -v, --verbose         enable verbose output
+       -V, --really-verbose  enable even more verbose output -t TRAIN, --train TRAIN
+                             training data
+       -r READ, --read READ  read in serialized model -s SEGMENT, --segment SEGMENT
+                             segment sentences
+       -w WRITE, --write WRITE
+                             write out serialized model
+       -e EVALUATE, --evaluate EVALUATE
+                             evaluate on segmented data
+       -C, --nocase          disable case features
+       -T T                  # of epochs (default: 20)

 Method
 ======